Friday, June 29, 2018

 A month after Joseph’s arrival in Detroit, a census was taken that showed him living on the south shore of the Detroit River in what is now part of Windsor, Ontario.
 His new farm included two oxen, two cows, one hog and six poultry, presumably all given to him as part of the deal.
 Also on that side of river was the Huron mission, where Joseph had daughters baptized in 1754 and 1756.
 Sometime before about 1759, the family left Detroit and moved to Post Vincennes, perhaps as a result of military activity in Detroit during the war with England.
 Joseph likely continued farming in Vincennes as his family grew; by about 1770, he had five more children.

 Then on January 29, 1771, Joseph died at the age of 42.
 He was heavily in debt at the time of his death, owing a man named André Lacoste the equivalent of over $1,000 in cash plus $450 in goods, totaling an equivalent of more than $40,000 in today's dollars.
-In 1799, the heirs of Lacoste sued to collect the debt from the Joseph’s descendants, which included four of his children, a granddaughter, and some of their spouses.
+Joseph's widow Josephe married Lacoste on January 15, 1773, which likely complicated the debt situation.
+In 1799, the heirs of Lacoste sued to collect money from Joseph’s descendants, which included four of his children, a granddaughter, and some of their spouses.
 The case was decided in the favor of the Lacoste heirs, but it’s not known whether Joseph’s heirs paid the debt or not.

 1799 court summons for Joseph's descendants.